Written by: Olivera Tolimir

 - Type 2: “God, this lyric is so emotional.
 Let’s dance!
 Um, yes, I’m not very good at catching rhythm.”

 OK, it’s a bit of an exaggeration.
-Most of us pay attention to the music i lyrics.
+Most of us pay attention to the music and lyrics.
 In our favorite songs, we love both.

 But did it ever occur to you to learn Serbian online with music?
 We’ve already mentioned this way of learning Serbian here.